 TrendSpider attempts to make sense of this by detecting all trend lines and then scoring them using customizable formulas calculated based on previous interactions with price.
 For example, one formula will highlight the longest trend lines with the most price bounces off them.
 Another might highlight the shortest trend lines, with the most price peaks against them.

 In TrendSpider, the number of lines displayed is controlled by an option known as Conviction.
 The above chart has Conviction set to None with a custom HH/LL range to detect more lines to illustrate the point.

 The above image has Conviction set to Medium with the same HH/LL range.
-You can see here, it detects fewer trends, but is still somewhat cluttered.
+You can see here that it detects fewer trends but is still somewhat cluttered.
 Note that several interesting and potentially useful trends are detected at this level.